chef/chef-oss-practices/project-membership.md

 - Have made multiple contributions to the project.
 Contributions may include, but are not limited to:
     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub
-- Have read the [contributor guide]
+- Have read the [Chef Software Inc. Contributor Guide]
 - Subscribed to the project's core-development mailing list and/or chat channel
 - Actively contributing to 1 or more projects.
 - Sponsored by 2 reviewers (or approvers). **Note the following requirements for sponsors**: